 Group commendations may be awarded for an outstanding piece of work by a class or for concern shown or service given by a class - for example in raising money for charity.

-Commendation stickers are available in the drawers in the staff workroom.
 Group/Class Commendations can be arranged via the class' form teacher.